“I hear and I forget. I see and I remember. I do and I understand.” – Confucius

 For millennia, the Chinese have been culturally conditioned to suppress own personal needs and think in terms of collective responsibility—first, to their families, then community, clan, and nation at large.

-Modern Chinese society is rapidly changing however.
+However, the modern Chinese society is rapidly changing.
 For better or worse, Chinese culture is being “Westernized,” along with many cultures around the world (with American popular culture as a leading culprit).
-Deng Xiaoping’s statement that “To be rich is glorious” perhaps best symbolized this transition away from traditional collectivism and towards a more looking-out-for-number-one mindset.

 But cultural values are remarkably persistent.
 For instance, Asian cultures—despite Westernization—still have a strong value around modesty and humility.
 Overt displays of individualism and bragging are still extremely repelling to the Chinese (foreigners get more leeway since they expect it more).